Best 20 Amarone della Valpolicella

 Appassimento delle uve sui graticci (arelle)

-Amarone della Valpolicella is a DOCG dry passito red wine that can only be produced in Valpolicella, in the province of Verona.
+Amarone della Valpolicella is a dry passito red wine with DOCG status that can only be produced in the Valpolicella area, in the province of Verona.

-The grape drying technique is adopted in Amarone della Valpolicella with the aim of concentrating colors, aromas and structure, obtaining wines with a unique character, complex, multifaceted and of extraordinary elegance.
+The appassimento technique of grapes is adopted in Amarone della Valpolicella with the aim of concentrating colors, aromas, and structure, resulting in wines with a unique character, complexity, nuances, and extraordinary elegance.

-Amarone della Valpolicella is produced exclusively from Corvina (45-95%) and / or Corvinone (45% to 95%), Rondinella (5-30%) and other non-aromatic red grape varieties allowed by the specification, including native Oseleta.
+Amarone della Valpolicella is exclusively produced from Corvina (45-95%) and/or Corvinone (45-95%), Rondinella (5-30%), and other non-aromatic red grape varieties allowed by the regulations, including the indigenous Oseleta.

-The disciplinary states that the grapes left to dry cannot be vinified before 1 December and that the wines produced cannot be put on the market before 1 January of the third year following the harvest.
-However, many producers often tend to further extend the aging times of their wines before putting them on the market.
+The regulations stipulate that grapes for appassimento cannot be vinified before December 1st and that the wines produced cannot be marketed before January 1st of the third year following the harvest.
+However, many producers often tend to further extend the aging times of the wines before putting them on the market.

-Discover the ranking of the best vintages of Amarone della Valpolicella from 1970 to today.
-To learn more, consult the article dedicated to the best vintages of Amarone della Valpolicella, complete with a detailed description of the climatic trend.
+Discover the ranking of the best vintages of Amarone della Valpolicella from 1970 to the present day.
+For more details, consult the article dedicated to the best vintages of Amarone della Valpolicella, complete with a description of the climatic conditions in detail.

 1970✭✭✭✭